 To use pipe-joint compound, apply an even coating onto the end of a threaded pipe, using either the applicator brush or a finger.
 Then, thread the pipe into the fitting, making sure to avoid cross threading that might damage the threads.
 Many plumbers use a thin layer of pipe-joint compound on top of plumber's tape for a great seal on almost any threaded joints involving water.

 One important thing to keep in mind is that some types of sealants are not appropriate for both water and gas.
-Plumber's tape, for example, comes in two types—one for use specifically on gas, and one for water pipe.
+Plumber's tape, for example, comes in two types—one for use specifically on gas, and one for water pipes.
 This can also be true for a pipe-joint compound, so read the product usage specifications carefully.